mrpmorris/Reducible/Source/Tutorials/04-NestedReducers/README.md

 }
 ```

-The state in this example changes as follows, note how when Steven Cramer's state does not change, the school's doesn't either.
+The state in this example changes as follows, note how when Steven Cramer's state
+does not change, the school's state doesn't change either.

 ```
 Original state={